 - Impulsivity, whereby one decides in the moment without considering the consequences, is also common for in-game spending.
 Tweens and teens are particularly vulnerable to this, as their brain wants what it wants – and the prefrontal cortex isn’t developed enough to plan and manage impulsivity.
 If ADHD is involved, which we see in many problematic gamers and recreational gamers, it is even more challenging to control.

 - Game design mechanics encourage repeated player spending and often without providing info about whether they will improve a player’s performance.
 Without critical thinking skills, it is easy to be duped, assume something good will happen, and, therefore, spend in the moment.
+This is one way that video games are designed to be addictive.

 PARENT TIP: Younger kids are more vulnerable to thinking they are getting value for their money, meaning they don’t realize buying a skin or accessory is just that.
 It won’t improve their skills or performance.